IBM/integrity-enforcer/docs/ACM/README_ENABLE_ISHIELD_PROTECTION_ACM_ENV.md

         $ git clone https://github.com/<YOUR-ORG-NAME>/  policy-collection.git
         $ cd policy-collection
       ```
-  2. Configure `policy-integrity.yaml`, which is an ACM policy for enabling Integrity Verifier protection in an ACM managed cluster(s)
+  2. Configure `policy-integrity.yaml`, which is an ACM policy for enabling Integrity Shield protection in an ACM managed cluster(s)

       You can find `policy-integrity.yaml` in the directory `policy-collection/community/CM-Configuration-Management/` of the cloned GitHub repository.

-      a) Configure the namespace to deploy Integrity Verifier in an ACM managed cluster(s)
+      a) Configure the namespace to deploy Integrity Shield in an ACM managed cluster(s)

-      By default, `policy-integrity.yaml` specifies a namespace called `integrity-verifier-operator-system` to be created in an ACM managed cluster(s).
+      By default, `policy-integrity.yaml` specifies a namespace called `integrity-shield-operator-system` to be created in an ACM managed cluster(s).

         ```
           - objectDefinition: